imesh/micromediation/README.md

 # Microservices Mediation Server

-This is sample microservices mediation server written using Apache Camel.
+This is a sample microservices mediation server written using Apache Camel.

 ## How to run
 1. Compile camel-sample-web project, this contains a sample HTTP endpoint: